 Employers

 Potential applicants often lie about their job description, place of work, and income.
-Therefore, a proof of income letter helps the new employer determine the claim’s authenticity.
+Therefore, this letter helps the new employer determine the claim’s authenticity.
 It provides both parties with maximum security.

 Landlords

 A landlord can determine the ability of a prospective tenant to maintain a housing application.
-With proof of income letter, it is easy to confirm if the income of prospective tenants matches the rent service charges of the house under consideration.
+With this letter, it is easy to confirm if the income of prospective tenants matches the rent service charges of the house under consideration.
 Thus, it saves many landlords from dubious tenants.

 Financial institutions